-Applicants for the Practical Nursing Program must meet all unconditional admission criteria as listed on page 13.
-Applicants must also be at least 17 years of age and complete the following prerequisite courses with a "C" or higher.
+Applicants for the Practical Nursing program must meet all unconditional admission criteria as listed in the admissions section of this catalog.

+Applicants must also be at least 17 years of age and complete the following prerequisite courses with a "C" or higher before entering the Practical Nursing program.

-MATH 00014 Beginning Algebra (or Higher)
+MATH 00013 Beginning Algebra (or Higher)

 ENG 00003 Developmental English (or Higher)

 READ 00003 Reading Improvement (if needed)

+UNIV 10001 Freshman Seminar